k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - The overridden fields must be added to a Map.
 The Map needs to be sent as a parameter to the **Merge Maps of all Fields** Actor in the data generation flow.

-  In the example flow, the logic to generate the Associated_line, Associated_line_fmt, Contract_ref_id, and Description fields is overridden using MTables instead of the default generated values.
-These fields are added to a Map and sent to **Merge Maps of all Fields** Actor:
+  In the below example flow, the logic to generate the Associated_line, Associated_line_fmt, Contract_ref_id, and Description fields is overridden using MTables instead of the default generated values.
+These fields are added to a Map and are sent to the **Merge Maps of all Fields** Actor:

   ![data generation example](images/data_generation_flow_example.png)